itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 Given a simple introduction, the processor number format is uncomplicated to understand and reasonably coherent.
 Regrettably, no part of a product's name indicates some absolute measure of performance, but that's the norm, and relative performance is what consumers look for anyway.

 While the controversial naming refresh is justified, the Ultra designation feels like a knee-jerk reaction to the emergence of AI.
-Some Ultra models can be outperformed by non-Ultra processors, so what does the term *Ultra* even mean to the end user?
+Some Ultra models can be outperformed by non-Ultra processors, so what does the term even mean to the end user?
 To me, it's little more than a marketing gimmick.

 Overall, it's hard to mix two products up, and most of the terms mean something.
 Numbering is logical, even if it requires a manual to understand.
 Intel's naming scheme of their *Intel Core* series CPUs would earn itself a solid B tier, **if and only if** Ultra was out of the equation.
 Otherwise, C tier it is.